Trauma and Nutrition: The FST Nutrition Strategy

 But psychotropic drugs only treat the symptoms of the trauma.
 Furthermore, using medication without nutrition can delay treatment of the root causes of the child’s trauma.

-Combining the FST Nutritional Playbooks with better nutrition will work together to rewire the child’s traumatized brain.
-In turn, the child will be more workable in treatment and able to receive new information and ideas to change.
+Better nutrition will rewire the child’s traumatized brain.
+And, in turn, the child will be more workable in treatment and able to receive new information and ideas to change.
 We all have experienced the differences in the way we look, feel, and sleep with a balanced diet of fruits and vegetables vs. one with high sugars and carbs.

 A Success Path to Become a Family Trauma Expert